shoeffner/mthesis/src/future_work.md

 ability to store data and analyze it, readers allow to continue processing a video file or to reevaluate data using a different method.
-When implementing writers, it might also prove useful to determine what other information needs to be stored inside the data object; for example the frame number is currently not stored but might be very useful for video analysis.
+When implementing writers, it might also prove useful to determine what other information needs to be stored inside the data object; for example, the frame number is currently not stored but might be very useful for video analysis.
 Although there are numerous different data formats for eye tracking data [@Schöning2016],
 \Gaze{}'s modular approach allows for easy implementation of various formats.